Sunday 30th March 2025 08:53:49

 This is the equipment to rely on when working the chopping board

-So, below, we’ve outlined the essential blades that every person should have in their kitchen, a mix of premium and economy options that cover all bases – a perfect break down of a chicken, say, or an immaculate brunoise of shallots – when at the chopping board.
+So, below, we’ve outlined the essential blades that every person should have in their kitchen, a mix of premium and economy options that cover many bases – a perfect breakdown of a chicken, say, or an immaculate brunoise of shallots – when at the chopping board.

 The all-rounder: Wüsthof Classic Chef's Knife

-The world of knives is, generally speaking, broken down into two key categories: Japanese knives and German ones.
-Whereas the former tends to use Damascus steel (known for its hardy properties), the latter makes use of a softer steel, meaning that they’re far less brittle and, therefore, more durable.
+The world of knives is, generally speaking, broken down into two key categories: Japanese designs and German ones.
+Whereas the former tends to use Damascus steel (known for its hardy properties), the latter prioritises a softer steel, meaning that they’re far less brittle and, therefore, are more durable.
 Moreover, due to the larger cutting angle of German knives, their blades are easier to sharpen, and there are also more sharpening options you can utilise (sharpening Japanese ones, by contrast, is rather specific), so the maintenance is fairly manageable.
-Wüsthof is the guiding light in the western-knife department, and its Classic Chef’s Knife has a lovely balance of weight and is a, mind the pun, Swiss army knife of an item – one that can deal with big cuts of meat, heads of lettuce, ripe berries, and pretty much anything else in the fridge or pantry.
+Wüsthof is the guiding light in the western-knife department, and its Classic Chef’s Knife has a lovely balance of weight and is a, mind the pun, Swiss army knife of an item – one that can deal with big cuts of meat, heads of lettuce, ripe berries, and pretty much anything else in the fridge and pantry.

 Wüsthof Classic Chef's Knife